Description

 Timeline

-The project is currently in the design phase.
-Our project team is collecting information, researching the needs of the community, and preparing design options for the project.
-The design will be finalized by November 2025.
-Construction on Phase 1 will begin in Spring 2026 and continue through the rest of the year
+The project is currently in the final design stage of Phase 1.
+Construction on Phase 1 will begin in Spring 2026 and continue through the rest of the year.

 • Summer 2025: Phase 1 Preliminary Design